June 2019 Rent Report

 Our approach corrects for the sample bias inherent in private sources, producing results that are representative of the entire market.
 Our methodology also allows us to construct a picture of rent growth over an extended period of time, with estimates that are updated each month.

-Welcome to the June 2018 National Apartment List Rent Report!
-Our national rent index is up 0.4 percent month-over-month, marking the fourth straight month of heightened growth as we enter the peak season for renting.
+Welcome to the June 2019 National Apartment List Rent Report!
+Our national rent index increased by 0.4 percent month-over-month, the second straight month of heightened growth as we enter the peak season for renting.
 Year-over-year growth now stands at 1.6 percent, just ahead of the rate from this time last year, but still lagging the growth rates we observed from 2014 through 2017.

 Read on for an analysis of the trends we're seeing this month.

 National average Y/Y rent growth is a modest 1.6%

 Our national rent index jumped by 0.4 percent from April to May.
 Rents have increased by 0.9 percent over the past two months, a pace of growth that we haven't seen since July 2017.
 This month's spike confirms that we're now entering peak renting season, as apartment hunting activity picks back up after the slower winter months.

 Our index's year-over-year growth rate of 1.6 percent is slightly ahead of the 1.5% rate from this time last year.
 That said, the current growth rate still represents a significant cooling compared to the rates we observed from 2014 through 2017, which ranged from 2.7 percent to 3.5 percent.